-The number and size range of allotments in rural zones available for plant and animal production purposes, including allotments created through amalgamation or the use of the subdivision averaging provisions.

-- 7.2.40.3 The number and size range of allotments subdivided for production activities other than plant and animal production, including allotments created through amalgamation or the use of the subdivision averaging provisions. - 7.2.40.4 Number of subdivision consents approved because of natural, historic and cultural preservation. - 7.2.40.5 Number of complaints associated with productive activities other than plant and animal production; and plant and animal production activities.
+- 7.2.40.1 Area of land taken up for urban and rural residential purposes, rural industrial, rural tourist facilities, particularly in relation to land of high productive value, including allotments created through amalgamation or the use of the subdivision averaging provisions. - 7.2.40.2 The number and size range of allotments in rural zones available for plant and animal production purposes, including allotments created through amalgamation or the use of the subdivision averaging provisions. - 7.2.40.3 The number and size range of allotments subdivided for production activities other than plant and animal production, including allotments created through amalgamation or the use of the subdivision averaging provisions. - 7.2.40.4 Number of subdivision consents approved because of natural, historic and cultural preservation. - 7.2.40.5 Number of complaints associated with plant and animal production activities and activities other than plant and animal production.